Support Us Button Widget

 • She made national headlines when she donated $1,000 to help fund the Senate Avenue YMCA.

 • She’s the great-great grandmother of Hoosier A’Lelia Bundles — who helped to create Netflix series “Self Made,” starring Octavia Spencer + Tiffany Haddish.
-ICYMI: A’Lelia was named the first Center for Africana Studies and Culture Prestigious Fellow in the School of Liberal Arts at IUPUI this year.
+ICYMI: A’Lelia was named the first Center for Africana Studies and Culture Prestigious Fellow in the School of Liberal Arts at IUPUI in 2022.

 Interested in diving deeper into the life of another Hoosier hero?
 Let us know who you’re curious about.